yitaozh/yitaozh.github.io/source/_posts/54-Spiral-Matrix.md

 ## Hints/Notes

-* Traverse all four sides in one iterate
+* Traverse all four sides in one iteration

 ## Solution